 By the time Mr. Smith Goes to Washington came out in 1939, Capra had already won three Academy Awards and had become embroiled in some nasty labor disputes during his tenure (1935-1939) as Academy president.
 After all the ugliness involved in the battle for (and against) labor rights in Hollywood, ugly Washington politics perhaps seemed like child’s play to him.

-As explained in Joseph McBride's Frank Capra: The Catastrophe of Success, Rouben Mamoulian had been originally set to direct Columbia's adaptation of Lewis R. Foster's story “The Gentleman from Montana,” but Capra decided he wanted to do it himself.
-As a result, Mamoulian go to direct the studio's production of Clifford Odets' Golden Boy while Capra took charge of transferring “The Gentleman from Montana” to the big screen.
+As explained in Joseph McBride’s Frank Capra: The Catastrophe of Success, Rouben Mamoulian had been originally set to direct Columbia’s adaptation of Lewis R. Foster’s story “The Gentleman from Montana,” but Capra decided he wanted to do it himself.
+As a result, Mamoulian go to direct Barbara Stanwyck and William Holden in the studio’s production of Clifford Odets’ Golden Boy while Capra took charge of transferring “The Gentleman from Montana” to the big screen.

 In order to avoid any lawsuits, Columbia eventually also bought the rights to Maxwell Anderson’s Pulitzer Prize-winning 1933 play Both Your Houses, which also revolved around a young idealist fighting corruption in Washington’s hallways of power.
 (The chief difference being that in the play the idealist loses the battle; in the film, he – absurdly – comes out victorious.)
 Anderson, by the way, had also written the original story on which Columbia’s Washington Merry-Go-Round was based.
 In this hard-hitting 1932 flick, Lee Tracy plays a character facing situations quite similar to those encountered by the hero of Capra’s film.